Code-Institute-Submissions/rdylanward-thegym.com_AprResub/README.md

 1. [CSS Grid:](https://www.w3schools.com/css/css_grid.asp)
     - CSS Grid was chosen over Bootstrap for its ability to provide more precise control over responsive design.
 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Montserrat' font into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the 'Montserrat' and 'IM Fell English' font into the style.css file which is used on all pages throughout the project.
 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used for the brand. the bullet points on the membership page and for the quotes used throughout.
 1. [jQuery:](https://jquery.com/)